PhotoArt Menu...

 Tension in the train station

 The point is that most photography contests are economic businesses.
-As the total income of each contest usually exceeds the total sum of its prizes, many photo contests are first and foremost a good source of income to their owners.
-They should therefore be looked at with some suspicion.
-Yet, in the end, the value of a competition is measured by its credibility, by the quality of the photographs that are submitted, which is almost always very high in this era of wealth of accessibility and photographic opportunities, and by the quality of its curators and judges.
+Since a contest’s total income usually exceeds the total value of its prizes, many contests are, first and foremost, a source of profit for their owners.
+They should therefore be approached with some suspicion.
+Still, a competition’s value is ultimately measured by its credibility: the quality of the photographs submitted—which is almost always very high in today’s world of accessible cameras and endless photographic opportunities—and the quality of its curators and judges.

-Speaking of caution, I recently came across some fascinating information about an alleged fraud by a network of photo contests all led by one enigmatic and mysterious man named Martin Stavars, whose identity is not entirely clear, and who runs several photo contest websites such as International Photography of the Year, Monochrome Awards, ND Awards, Fine Art Photography Awards, and Monovisions Photography Awards.
-This fact alone can cause some discomfort – although we will soon see that this is not always a problem.
+Speaking of caution, I recently came across fascinating information about alleged fraud involving a network of photo contests reportedly led by an enigmatic man named Martin Stavars, whose identity is not entirely clear.
+He is said to be connected to several contest websites, including International Photography of the Year, Monochrome Awards, ND Awards, Fine Art Photography Awards, and Monovisions Photography Awards.
+That fact alone can feel uncomfortable—although, as we will see, it is not always a problem.

-Concern arose when some judges in these competitions publicly had raised the claim that they were registered as judges, but did not see even one photograph from the competition until after the winners were announced.
-Hence the suspicion arose that Stavars himself was the one who decided upon the winners, and not the referees (photographers or curators), some of whom are highly regarded professionals.
+Concern arose when some judges in these competitions publicly claimed they had been listed as judges, yet did not see a single photograph from the competition until after the winners were announced.
+This raised the suspicion that Stavars himself chose the winners rather than the referees (photographers or curators), some of whom are highly regarded professionals.

-I will not go into details.
-Those who are interested, can find them on the PetaPixel website, the PDN website and the DPReview website.
-They all are interesting to read.
+I will not go into the details.
+Those who are interested can find them on the PetaPixel, PDN, and DPReview websites.
+All are worth reading.

-I discovered this information when I was thinking of entering the ND Awards photo contest, but something there seemed unreliable to me.
-I checked these sites a little deeper, and found that my precaution was justified.At the same time – I discovered that sometimes the opposite is also true.
-That is, I found out about the existence of another network of photo contest websites, also managed by a single person, but seems to be reliable and very well respected.
-The owner of this photo contests websites is Hossein Farmani, born in Tehran and living in the United States.
-He studied photography and cinematography, worked in advertising, and over time invested a lot in voluntary activities to promote AIDS research and the art of photography.
-I could see the connection between the different photography contests he owns by the similar login and submission platforms.
-And yet, even though they are all under one framework, these competitions seem to be legitimate photo contests, the judges in them are known, some are very well known, and the person at their head is visible to the public eye.
+The owner of these contest websites is Hossein Farmani, born in Tehran and living in the United States.
+He studied photography and cinematography, worked in advertising, and over time invested heavily in voluntary activities to promote AIDS research and the art of photography.
+I recognized the connection between the contests he runs through their similar login and submission platforms.
+And yet, even though they fall under one umbrella, these competitions are legitimate: their judges are known (some very well known), and the person leading them is visible to the public.

-While I was wondering about the complexity, the business, the art and the legitimacy of the various photography contests, and above all – the legitimacy of the goal of their founders, I found only the other day that I won another award in the most prestigious among the Farmani Group’s contests, IPA – International Photography Awards.
-This time it was under the category: Advertising – Self Promotion.
+While looking at the complexity—the business, the art, and the legitimacy—of photography contests, and above all about the motives of their founders, I learned only the other day that I had won another award in the most prestigious of the Farmani Group’s contests: the IPA—International Photography Awards.
+This time it was in the category Advertising / Self-Promotion.

 Pin It on Pinterest